Manitoba

 Designation Date: July 3, 1990

-Designation Authority: The R.M. of Saskatchewan
+Designation Authority: Saskatchewan (R.M.)

 Present Owner: privately owned